SonyWWS/LevelEditor/README.md

 ---------------
 To build/run LevelEditor:

-1. Open Leveleditor\build\LevelEditor.vs2010.sln.
+1. Open the solution Leveleditor\build\LevelEditor.vs2010.sln in Visual Studio 2010 or later.
-1. Change configuration to Release.
+1. Change the configuration to Release and then build LevelEditor.
+1. Navigate to the directory in which LevelEditor is built and double-click the file LevelEditor.exe to start LevelEditor.
-1. When LevelEditor starts, go to Edit->Preferences and use the Preferences dialog to set the resource root to a location that contains a few ATGI or Collada files and then restart LevelEditor.
+1. After LevelEditor starts, select Edit->Preferences and use the Preferences dialog to set the resource root to a location that contains a few ATGI or Collada files and then restart LevelEditor.
 (Restart LevelEditor just in case).
-1. Drag/drop a few 3D assets from the Resources windows to either the DesignView or the project lister.
+1. Drag/drop a few 3D assets from the Resources windows to either the DesignView or the Project lister.

 Important note about performance: